 11.45am

-Head - to - Head Q & A - The development of the Independent Wealth Model in Asia
+Head-to-Head Interactive Q&A - The Development of the Independent Wealth Model in Asia

 - Why have we seen an evolution of the independent wealth model in Asia?

-- When did it start in Singapore and what is the business model?
+- When did it all start in Singapore and Hong Kong what are the business models?

 - What are the advantages for clients?